The Grinning Man (Jonathan Creek): Plot

 During the investigation, Gessler's partner, Elodie, is kidnapped.
 Joey follows Gessler from his stage show one night and observes him slashing Elodie's throat.
 She, Jonathan and Nicola later discover Elodie's dead body, but when they return with policemen, the corpse has been switched for a prop dummy.
 Glenn reveals that he and Elodie were in love and had recently married in secret.
 He suspects that Gessler may have murdered Elodie out of jealousy after she confessed their marriage to him.
 The police, however, receive a video of Elodie walking through a park the morning after she was supposedly murdered, with the day's newspaper in plain view for validation.
-Jonathan realizes that Gessler had manipulated Delia Gunning (Ellen Ashley), the editor of the local newspaper, into printing a fake copy a week in advance.
+Jonathan realizes that Gessler had manipulated Delia Gunning (Julia Ford), the editor of the local newspaper, into printing a fake copy a week in advance.
 By making the video before killing Elodie, he could deflect suspicion from himself, leading the police to believe that she had faked her own death and run away.
 Gessler ensured the front page's authenticity by having Delia create the day's headline herself, releasing a briefcase full of bees in the middle of a local council meeting.
 Jonathan's suspicions became aroused as the following story about the construction of a motorway through six villages would have been far more engaging as a front-pager.
 Jonathan and Joey arrive at Delia's home just in time to save her from being murdered by Gessler, who later kills himself by gassing himself in his car.

-The "Grinning Man" the title refers to is the subject of a painting, reputedly by Hieronymous Bosch, which hangs in the attic Nightmare Room.
+The "Grinning Man" of the title is the subject of a painting, reputedly by Hieronymous Bosch, which hangs in the attic Nightmare Room.
 Once the episode's mysteries are resolved, Constance confesses that she rescued the painting from a burning room decades previously, leaving an elderly uncle to die as she did so.
 She has Glenn assist her in burning the painting in Metropolis' grounds.
 The episode ends with Jonathan, Joey and Adam arriving at a restaurant to celebrate with their significant others.
 Adam discovers that he has been conned by Candy and will not be receiving any return on his pornography investment.
 Joey receives a call from her partner, Alec (Adam James), who reveals that he is in Miami with Nicola and the two are now seeing one another.
 As the maître d' (Graham Vanas) arrives to lead them to their private booth, Jonathan jests; "Three for the Nightmare Room".